kineticstoolkit/kineticstoolkit_doc/src/files_read_csv.md

 # Reading CSV files

-To ensure a great compatibility between Kinetics Toolkit and other frameworks, TimeSeries can be converted from and to Pandas {{pd_dataframe}} using the [ktk.TimeSeries.from_dataframe](api/ktk.TimeSeries.from_dataframe.rst) and [ktk.TimeSeries.to_dataframe](api/ktk.TimeSeries.to_dataframe.rst) methods.
+To ensure great compatibility between Kinetics Toolkit and other frameworks, TimeSeries can be converted from and to Pandas {{pd_dataframe}} using the [ktk.TimeSeries.from_dataframe](api/ktk.TimeSeries.from_dataframe.rst) and [ktk.TimeSeries.to_dataframe](api/ktk.TimeSeries.to_dataframe.rst) methods.
 Therefore, as long as a data file can be opened in Pandas, it can then be converted to a TimeSeries, as shown in {numref}`fig_ktk_dataflow`.

 Comma Separated Values (CSV) files are ubiquitous in research.
-They are text files were values are separated usually by commas, but sometimes by other delimiters such as `;` or tabs.
+They are text files where values are separated usually by commas, but sometimes by other delimiters such as `;` or tabs.
 The first line often contains labels to indicate the nature of each column.
-Here is the contents of a typical CSV file:
+Here is the content of a typical CSV file:

 ```
     Time,Force,Position